Zilliqa/scilla/README.md

 To run an individual test(s), for example `all_tests:1:exptests:14:let.scilla`
-(one of the tests from the list obtained via `./bin/testsuite -list-test`):
+(one of the tests from the list obtained via `dune exec -- tests/testsuite -list-test`):

 ```shell
 dune exec tests/testsuite.exe -- -only-test all_tests:1:exptests:14:let.scilla -print-cli true